voidumbrella/JoyousSpring/README.md

 * It hasn't been tested with other mods (other than JokerDisplay) so it might not play well with them

 * The Ghost Girls will eventually be Legendary instead of rare
-* There will be a in-game glossary with all the terms that the mod adds
 * I'm bad at game design so I will take any feedback on effect balancing

 Planned archetypes (I probably won't accept suggestions on these until they're finished): The entire Abyss storyline, Plunder Patroll, Zoodiac, Labyrinth, Eldlich, Knightmare, Mekk-Knight.
 Feel free to suggest others.